Peak Inequality and Unsustainability Crisis for Wisconsin: What do we do?

 Or, on YouTube if you prefer getting advertisements with your videos.

 “Immediate, emergency funding for the health crisis, because it really is a crisis.
 Bringing taxation onto wealth—annual taxation on wealth, forget inheritance tax.
 And particularly on the value of houses, because we are going to have to raise money urgently and quickly.”

-We’ll begin organizing meetings via Zoom later in August.
+We’ll begin organizing meetings via Zoom early in 2022.
 If you are a low-income person and want to begin organizing in your community, please send an email to this address to get the invitation with information for how to get into the Zoom meetings: